 What happens after I file the FAFSA?

 If you are an incoming freshman applicant, you will receive an award letter at the address listed on your FAFSA.
+We will start sending award letters after December 1.
 This award letter provides the following:

 - Overview of your information based on FAFSA results in the top right corner.

 - Breakdown of your financial aid offers in the body of the award letter.

 - If you are selected for verification, a list of documents that must be submitted to the Office of Financial Aid by July 1 at the bottom of the letter.

 *Late paperwork may result in cancelled aid.

 Continuing students will receive notices of their verification requirements via Banner and their UMW email account.
 Verification paperwork is due July 1.
 Continuing students will be able to view their financial aid award through Banner in May.

 Is the financial aid application process different for graduate students?